Updated on by Asher Fergusson

 |United Kingdom||+44 203 318 1111|

-If you have any problem at all with your stay, contact Airbnb as soon as possible and take photos for evidence.
+If you have any problem at all with your stay, contact Airbnb as soon as possible and take photos (and screenshots of communication with your host) for evidence.
+Also, contact your credit card company to see if they can initiate a chargeback on your behalf so that you don’t have to spend months fighting Airbnb.
+This has worked for us on several occasions.

-Here’s 15 reasons why their service is so bad:
+15 reasons why Airbnb’s customer service is so unprofessional and frustrating

 In dealing with the customer service team regarding our Paris issue, we experienced so much confusion and chaos in communications that it was hard to keep track of who was working on our problem, whom to contact, and how soon we could expect a resolution.
 The chaos caused us a lot of trouble, and online reviews left by guests have told us that we’re not the only ones who have experienced this problem.